whiteStainX/when/LIGHT_BRUSH_PLAN.md

 ### Step 5.4: Adaptive Population Management

 1. Build a population controller that monitors canvas "busyness" using metrics such as average brightness per cell or active trail sample count.
-Use this feedback to throttle spawning when the canvas feels overcrowded or boost it when space opens up.
+Maintain running aggregates (e.g., update brightness totals as strokes draw and fade) so the controller avoids full-canvas scans each frame, and smooth the metrics with exponential moving averages or hysteresis thresholds to prevent flicker.
 2. Mix rhythmic and freeform spawning: continue to key off `bass_beat`/`mid_beat`, but add a background drift of low-intensity strokes triggered by spectral flux or random timers so the canvas never goes silent between beats.
 3. Allow advanced scenes where strokes of different profiles coexist—e.g., lingering "wash" strokes with very long fade curves alongside punchy, short-lived accents.
-Document representative parameter presets so implementers can tune the vibe quickly.
+Document representative parameter presets (for example, 0.6–0.8 EMA smoothing factors, 10–15% hysteresis bands, and stroke-count ceilings tied to tempo ranges) so implementers can tune the vibe quickly.
 4. Validate through extended listening sessions across genres (ambient, techno, jazz).
-Confirm that the controller keeps the canvas alive without overwhelming it, and that overlapping strokes evolve at different cadences.
+Confirm that the controller keeps the canvas alive without overwhelming it, that the smoothed metrics stay stable, and that overlapping strokes evolve at different cadences.